Cort G300 RAW – One of The Highest Value Guitars

 Body

-You can actually see the chamber inside of the guitar if you remove the cavity.
-Note that, it’s not fully chambered.
-The chambered sections are located around the electronics cavity and where you lay your arm on the body.
+You can actually see the chamber inside the guitar if you remove the cavity.
+Note that it’s not fully chambered.
+The chambered sections are located around the electronics cavity, where you lay your arm on the body.

 Pickups and Electronics

-The pickups on the Cort G300 Raw is a classic pair and as I mentioned in the beginning, these may be the most popular humbucker pickups in the universe!
+The pickups on the Cort G300 Raw are a classic pair, and as I mentioned in the beginning, these may be the most popular humbucker pickups in the universe!
 Cort G300 Raw features a Seymour Duncan JB (SH-4, Trembucker version) and Jazz (SH-2).

-I also checked the wirings on the cavity and I must say it’s a pretty clean wiring in there.
-As you can see from the image below, they carved a bit of additional wood layer where this cavity meets with tremolo cover.
+I also checked the wiring in the cavity, and I must say it’s pretty clean wiring in there.
+As you can see from the image below, they carved a bit of an additional wood layer where this cavity meets the tremolo cover.
 But again, this is just a visual issue.

 Issue with the Pickup Installation!